ickc/CS267-final-project/index.md

 ---
-title:	CS 267 Final Project --- Application of Parallelization in POLARBEAR's Pipeline for CMB Analysis through Cython
+title:	Application of Parallelization in POLARBEAR's Pipeline for CMB Analysis through Cython
 subtitle:	Spring 2017, University of California, Berkeley
-author:
-	- Kolen Cheung
+author:	Kolen Cheung
-	- Katherine Oosterbaan
 date:	\today
 abstract:	|
 	We proposed a strategy to speedup the pipeline of POLARBEAR, a group that measures Comic Microwave Background Radiation (CMB) polarization, using Cython such that SIMD vectorization and OpenMP parallelization can be utilized relatively easily.
 3 example functions are focused in this study that involves various different properties and hence different kinds of optimization techniques are required and has different benchmark behaviors.